 So, what is the process?

-The applications are available online prior to the beginning of each semester, mid-July for the fall application cycle and mid-December for the spring application cycle.
+The applications are available online prior to the beginning of each semester, mid-July for the fall application cycle, and mid-December for the spring application cycle.
 Once available, applicants are able to edit and submit their application and supplementary material (personal statement, abstract and confirmation of acceptance (if received), unofficial transcript, CV, letter(s) of recommendation, DGP Authorization) until the deadline, September 15 and February 15, respectively, at 5 pm.
 Lastly, the applicant is required to be part of the NCSU community at the time of the conference, and we cannot offer funds for conferences that occur after graduation.

 Note: The Letters of Recommendation and the DGP Authorization must be submitted through separate links provided on the GSA Travel Award website and in the applications.
 These links are publicly available and should be reviewed prior to emailing them to your DGP or reference writer.
 Furthermore, these documents must be received before the deadline.
 Once a DGP Authorization or Letter of Recommendation is submitted, a confirmation email is sent to the applicant and the DGP or reference writer.
 It is up to the applicant to keep track of this.
 These two documents are the most common missing items that disqualify an application!